artakhak/IoC.Configuration/docs/bindings-in-modules/ioc-configuration-modules.rst

 .. note::

     The examples below demonstrate dependency injection concepts supported by **IoC.Configuration** package.
 Services are resolved using an instance of **IoC.Configuration.DiContainer.IDiContainer**.
-To see how to create an instance of **IoC.Configuration.DiContainer.IDiContainer**, refer to sections :doc:`Loading XML Configuration File <../loading-ioc-from-xml-configuration-file/loading-xml-configuration-file>` and :doc:`Loading IoC Configuration from Modules <../loading-ioc-from-modules/index>`.
+To see how to create an instance of **IoC.Configuration.DiContainer.IDiContainer**, refer to sections :doc:`../loading-ioc-configuration/loading-from-xml` and :doc:`../loading-ioc-configuration/loading-from-modules`.
     In examples below, it is assumed that an instance of **IoC.Configuration.DiContainer.IDiContainer**, **diContainer**, was already creating using one of the techniques described in these sections.